Edenbridge War Memorial Hospital was founded in 1930 from public subscription as a Memorial to the dead of the first World War.

 Minor Injury Unit (MIU)

-The Unit is very well equipped and is open from 8.30am to 6.30pm every day throughout the year.
+The Unit is very well equipped and is open from 8.30am to 6.30pm every day throughout the year (except Christmas day).
 No appointment is necessary.
+Around 4000 patients attend the MIU annually.

 The department is run by a team of dedicated, fully qualified Emergency Nurse Practitioners (ENPs) who book in, diagnose and treat as required, referring to the appropriate speciality at the major hospitals as necessary.
 X ray is also available for minor fractures.